Reiinar/NLP-label-recognition/README.md

 # NLP-label-recognition
-Creation of simple NLP model for label identification
+Creation of simple NLP model for label identification for movie rewievs